Debbieliang9/feature_store/README.md

 ```
 aws s3 sync s3://aws-ml-blog/artifacts/Using-streaming-ingestion-with-Amazon-SageMaker-Feature-Store/ s3://<bucket-name>/artifacts/Using-streaming-ingestion-with-Amazon-SageMaker-Feature-Store
 ```
-3. upload boto3 zip to the S3 bucket
+3. Now there should be two zip files and a yaml file in the bucket.
+The two zip files contains lambda functions.
+Change these files now if needed.
-4. If your CloudFormation has already created a pipeline with the same yaml file, you may consider changing the parameter names that was appended with `-yahoo`.
+If your CloudFormation has already created a pipeline with the same yaml file, you may consider changing the parameter names that was appended with `-yahoo`.
+4. Upload boto3 zip to the S3 bucket.
 5. Visit this URL with your own parameters
 ```
 https://<REGION-NAME>.console.aws.amazon.com/cloudformation/home